civican/legisinfo/42-1/bills/C-7/bill_text.md

-# Bill C-7: An Act to amend the Public Service Labour Relations Act, the Public Service Labour Relations and Employment Board Act and other Acts and to provide for certain
+# Bill C-7: An Act to amend the Public Service Labour Relations Act, the Public Service Labour Relations and Employment Board Act and other Acts and to provide for certain other measures

 **Sponsor**: PRESIDENT OF THE TREASURY BOARD

+His Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to amend the Public Service Labour Relations Act, the Public Service Labour Relations and Employment Board Act and other Acts and to provide for certain other measures*".

 ## Summary

 This enactment amends the `Public Service Labour Relations Act` to provide for a labour relations regime for members of the Royal Canadian Mounted Police and reservists.
 It provides a process for an employee organization to acquire collective bargaining rights for members and reservists and includes provisions that regulate collective bargaining, arbitration, unfair labour practices and grievances.
 It also amends the `Royal Canadian Mounted Police Act` to bar grievances related to the interpretation and application of a collective agreement or arbitral award, which are to be filed in accordance with the `Public Service Labour Relations Act`.

 It changes the title of the `Public Service Labour Relations Act` and the `Public Service Labour Relations and Employment Board Act` and the name of the Public Service Labour Relations and Employment Board.
 It also amends that latter Act to increase the maximum number of full-time members of the Board and to require the Chairperson, when making recommendations for appointment, to take into account the need for two members with knowledge of police organizations.
-It also removes the exclusion of Royal Canadian Mounted Police members from the workers' compensation scheme under the `Government Employees Compensation Act`.

 Her Majesty, by and with the advice and consent of the Senate and House of Commons of Canada, enacts as follows: